colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/manage_docker_containers.rst

 2. Press the button "Delete" to start the deletion process.
 A successful green message will notify the user that the process is completed.

-Once deleted, an image cannot be recovered, and cannot be used in any reservation or exported in any case.
+Once deleted, an image cannot be recovered, used in any reservation or exported.

 Troubleshooting
 -------------